FrndlyDragon/cse15l-lab-reports/lab-report-2-week-4.md

 The error for this one can be seen below.
 ![image](error1.png)

 A third error was caused by this [test case](https://github.com/FrndlyDragon/markdown-parser/blob/main/test2-file.md).

+Symptom:

 A OutOfMemoryError is caused by some process that is running without end until it takes up too much space and crashes the program.
 This error was caused by a lack of a way to break out of the while loop.
 When there is something after the last link, the program continually searches for another link but is unable to find one.

 The first for this was a simple addition of a way to detect when the file ended as seen [here](https://github.com/FrndlyDragon/markdown-parser/commit/579e858bf81d34f19cc7a80e59d4ab339c28d6e3).